Prophecy (film): Production

+Frankenheimer was approached by Michael Eisner who wanted the director to make a monster movie for Paramount.
+Frankenheimer and producer Robert Rosen hired David Seltzer, who had written The Omen, to devise a story.

 Filmed in British Columbia, Canada in 1978, this film marked the beginning of "Hollywood North", the major start to the development of a massive film production business in Vancouver and other areas within the province.
 Since then, hundreds of "American" movies have been filmed in the Canadian province.
-Scenes were also shot in Daisy Lake, Crofton, Squamish, Capilano Canyon, Britannia Bay, and Fort Langley.
+Scenes were also shot in Daisy Lake, Crofton, Squamish, Capilano Canyon, Britannia Bay and Fort Langley.
 In California, shooting took place at the Franklin Canyon and Paramount Pictures Studios.

-Some violence/gore and other scenes were deleted, not because of MPAA censors, but on a decision made by John Frankenheimer.
-This included a longer close-up of a man's headless corpse and a shot of Katahdin graphically disemboweling Isely (both deemed "gratuitous"), a flashback to the night where Rob and Maggie have sex (deleted for time), and extensions of several scenes, including a longer tour of the paper mill and Rob fishing, which showed him falling asleep and later waking up in the sun.
+Some scenes containing violence and gore were cut because director John Frankenheimer deemed them "gratuitous".
+The deleted scenes included a longer close-up of a Huntoon (Tom McFadden)'s headless corpse and a shot of Katahdin graphically disemboweling Bethel Isely (Richard Dysart), a flashback to the night where Dr. Robert Verne (Robert Foxworth) and Maggie (Talia Shire) have sex (deleted for time) and extensions of several scenes, including a longer tour of the paper mill and Verne fishing, which showed him falling asleep and later waking up in the sun.

-The original concept for Katahdin was considerably more terrifying than what would eventually show up on screen.
-However, when director John Frankenheimer saw the concept, he suggested that it should be altered to look more "bear-like".
-The original concept was actually quite close to the poster art.
+The original concept for Katahdin was considerably more terrifying than what would eventually appear in the film.
+However, when Frankenheimer saw the concept, he suggested that it should be altered to look more "bear-like".
+The original concept was actually quite similar to the poster art.
 Frankenheimer considered Prophecy a film with far more potential than what he eventually delivered.

+Frankenheimer later said he wanted to make an "R" rated version of the film but Eisner insisted on a "PG" rated one.
+"It didn't work as a PG," argued Frankenheimer.
+"It wasn't scary."

 Release

 Theatrical

-Prophecy was given a theatrical release in the United States by Paramount Pictures on June 15, 1979.
-It opened on 775 screens grossing $6,720,000 in its opening week.
-It grossed $22.7 million at the U.S. box office.
+Prophecy was released in the United States by Paramount Pictures on June 15, 1979.
+It opened on 775 screens grossing $6,720,000 in its opening week.The film grossed $22.7 million at the U.S. box office.
+"It turned out to be a profitable movie," said Frankenheimer.
+"But honestly I don't think it's a well made movie."